LAW 1508 - International Law

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Task % of final mark Due date Length Task Type Redeemable Course Learning outcomes Short Answer Essay 30% Monday – Week 6, 2:00pm 2100 words Individual Yes 1,2,3,4,5,6 Quiz (online) 5% Friday - Week 4, 4.00pm 10 questions Individual No 1,2,3 Examination 65% or 95% In semester 2 examination period 2 hours and a half hours, open book Individual No 1,2,3,4,5,6

 Assessment Related RequirementsN/A

-The essay will require students to answer a set question on an international law topic.
+Students will be required to answer three short essay questions on issues raised through the course.
 Further assignment instructions will be posted on MyUni.
 DUE DATE: Monday, beginning of Week 6 at 2.00pm.